nanoblox/core/mkdocs/docs/projects/topbarplus/iconcontroller.md

-# API
+# Methods

 --------------------
 ### createIcon
 ```lua
 IconController:createIcon(name, imageId, order)
 ```
-Creates, stores and returns an icon.
+Creates, stores and returns an icon, where ``name`` is a unique string identifying the icon, ``imageId`` an int representing the icons image, and ``order``, a number defining how the icon should be positioned in relation to neighbouring icons, greater values being shifted rightward.

 --------------------
 ### getIcon